Basal cell carcinoma

 Shave, curettage, & cautery (and other types of minor surgery).
 Many small, well-defined nodular or superficial BCCs can be successfully removed by removing just the top layers of the skin.
 The wound usually heals within a few weeks without needing stitches.

 Excision means the lesion is cut out and the skin stitched up.
 This is the most appropriate treatment for nodular, infiltrative and morphoeic BCCs.
+A margin of normal skin should be removed to ensure complete removal, with 3 to 4 mm recommended for facial lesions.
 Very large lesions may require a flap or skin graft to repair the defect after excision.

 Mohs micrographically controlled excision

-Mohs micrographically controlled excision is a technique used for BCCs growing in high risk areas of the face around the eyes and nose.
-Ill-defined, morphoeic and recurrent BCCs are also best removed by a dermatologic surgeon by the Mohs technique.
+Mohs micrographically controlled excision is a technique used for BCCs growing in high-risk areas of the face around the eyes, lips and nose.
+Ill-defined BCCs (any subtype), morphoeic BCCs and recurrent BCCs are also best removed by a dermatologic surgeon by the Mohs technique.
 This involves examining the carefully marked excised tissue under the microscope while the patient is still in the operating suite, layer by layer.
 It may take several slices until the tumour has been completely removed.
 The defect is often much bigger than the BCC appeared to be before surgery because of hidden extensions of tumour cells under the skin.

-Photodynamic therapy (PDT) refers to a technique in which the tumour is treated with a photosensitising chemical in a cream (e.g. Metvix) or lotion, and exposed to light several hours later.
-Up to 85% superficial BCCs are cured by PDT, with excellent cosmetic results.
+Photodynamic therapy (PDT) refers to a technique in which the tumour is treated with a photosensitising chemical in a cream (e.g. Metvix) or lotion (ALA), and exposed to light several hours later.
+70 to 80% of small superficial BCCs are cured by PDT, with excellent cosmetic results.
 It is less successful for other types of BCC and is best avoided if the tumour is in a high risk site.

 Imiquimod is an immune response modifier.
+It is best used for small lesions (less than 10mm on the face).
 The cream is applied to superficial BCCs three to five times each week, for six to sixteen weeks.
 The imiquimod results in an inflammatory reaction, maximal at three weeks.
-Up to 85% of suitable BCCs disappear, with minimal scarring.
+70 to 80% of small superficial BCCs are cured, with minimal scarring.
+Long term follow-up is recommended as lesions may recur.

 Cryotherapy is the treatment of a superficial skin lesion by freezing it.
 Dermatologists sometimes treat small superficial BCCs with liquid nitrogen, using a special double freeze-thaw technique.
 A blister forms, crusts over and heals within several weeks.
 A permanent white mark usually results from this treatment, but it is inexpensive and may be very suitable for lesions in covered sites.